Skip to content

 Those governing should also ensure that due emphasis is placed on the responsibility for providing social, moral, spiritual and cultural education that prepares pupils for the opportunities, responsibilities and experiences of adult life.
 This includes the provision of personal, social, health and economic (PSHE) education and relationships and sex education.

-A diverse curriculum should be inclusive of the experiences and histories of under-represented groups and allow children and young people to see and be seen in the curriculum.
+A diverse curriculum should be inclusive of the experiences and histories of all groups and allow children and young people to see and be seen in the curriculum.
 Diversity should not be an add on to the current offer, but rather embedded and woven throughout.